coralhq/phone-id/README.md

 ## Using

-For some reason [PyPI](https://pypi.python.org/pypi) keeps on failing when uploading.
-To use this with your projects, you can add this in your `requirements.txt`:
+Add this in your `requirements.txt`:

 ```
--e git://github.com/coralhq/phone-id.git#egg=phoneid
+phoneid
 ```

 ## License